Chapter 10 : He Who Gins, Wins.

-“Alright then,” Fred said, smiling slightly.
+“Alright then.”
+Fred said, smiling slightly.
 He patted me gently on the shoulder.
-“But go easy on the scotch, girl.
+“But go easy on the gin, girl.
 This is a sophisticated party we have here.”

 I just rolled my eyes and shoved him gently on the shoulder.
 He sent me a wide, Fredish grin, before sliding off his stool and making his way over to a cute redheaded girl sitting on her own not far away.
 I watched him walk away with a frown on my forehead.

 I had told Eddie that I would meet him outside my flat at six thirty, but come ten to seven, he still hadn’t showed.
 Dom had stayed to wait with me, and though her steady stream of reassuring comments had helped somewhat, I had still been in a thoroughly disgruntled mood when we had arrived at the Potter’s twenty minutes later than planned.
-And then upon arriving we had been assaulted by friends and distant relatives and waiters with trays of champagne, and Lucy and Ivy and Al had demanded to know where Eddie was, and Malfoy was there with some pretty dark-skinned girl, and I had been so overwhelmed that the bar had been my first destination.
-And now, six scotch and soda’s later, the room was buzzing around me, and Eddie’s stand up was at the very back of my mind.
+And then upon arriving we had been assaulted by friends and distant relatives and waiters with trays of champagne, and Lucy and Ivy and Al had demanded to know where Eddie was, and Malfoy was there with some pretty chocolate-skinned girl, and I had been so overwhelmed that the bar had been my first destination.
+And now, six gin and tonic’s later, the room was buzzing around me, and Eddie’s stand-up was at the very back of my mind.

 “Heya Rose!”
 Lucy and Roxanne had sauntered up to the bar, looking bright and giddy.
 I smiled at them.
 Henry and Frank were standing not far off seeming lost in deep conversation.
 Damn Henry was attractive.
 I wondered if Lucy would let me borrow him for a while.